svm-zhang/AGOUTI/README.md

 ## Obtain AGOUTI

-To download AGOUTI, please use git to download the most recent development tree.
-Currently, the tree is hosted on gitthub, and can be obtained via:
+To download AGOUTI, please use git to download the most recent development version through:

     git clone git@github.com:svm-zhang/AGOUTI.git

-AGOUTI is designed to be light-weight.
-It only uses SAMtools to pipe the mapping results from BAM file.
-You also need python 2.y or above.
+AGOUTI is designed to be light-weight by only requiring SAMtools and python 2.7 or above.

+To get the current version of the download, simply do

+    python agouti.py -v

+You should see, for example, something like this:

+    AGOUTI v0.2

+In any case, please use this version as your reference.

-## Running AGOUTI
+## Command-line interface

 ```
 python agouti.py -h